mikumikudice/beeplusplus/doc/Tutorial/BASIC.md

 auto modelx = car {alexa, "model x"};
 printf("%d*n", modelx.owner.age); // same of modelx[0][0]
 ```
 When indexing a not-array value, you'll always get the value itself.
-It works something like "get the n-th value of this literal array", but the array has only a value, that is the array itself.
+It works something like "get the n-th value of this literal array", but the array has only one value, that is the array itself.

 ### High-order functions and call external code
 You can pass a function as parameter to another function with no problem, but first you have to declare it as a local value in the current context.